 the position of a virtual note for a measure bar

 the middle of the staff for a measure bar or a space

 With abc2svg, a part P: may appear in any voice.

 With abcm2ps, it may appear only in the first voice or

-With abcm2ps, it restarts the generation, and, so,
+With abcm2ps, such commands restart the generation, and, so,

 a comma separated list of voice IDs.